themeteorchef/adding-a-beta-invitation-system-to-your-meteor-application/adding-a-beta-invitation-system-to-your-meteor-application.md

           alert "Invite sent to #{invitee.email}!"
 )
 ```

-Ok, so here we’re doing a couple of things a few things.
+Okay, so here we’re doing a couple of things a few things.
 First, we build out an object to send to the server with the `_id` and `email` of the user we’re inviting.
 What’s unique about this is we’re not calling to an input field, but rather, making use of `@` or in good ol’ JavaScript `this.`.

 `this` in this context (hang in there) means accessing the data context for the current item.
 Because we’re using an `{{#each}}` loop in our template, this translates to being the _currently looped item_.
 Said another way, looking at a list of our invites, `this` is like pointing to the second item and saying give me the data for this item.
 Confusing at first, but really cool and fun to use once you get the hang of it.

 Next, we set a variable `url` equal to the value of `window.location.origin + "/signup”`.
 What does this mean? `window.location.origin` gives us the base url of where this script is running from.

-We’re doing this here because we’ll be sending this URL to the server to be sent as part of our email.
-We want our user’s to be able to click a button in their email that links directly to the signup form.
+We’re doing this here because we’ll be sending this URL to the server as part of our email.
+We want our users to be able to click a button in their email that links directly to the signup form.

-Doing this ensures we’re grabbing the url from where the request is originating (e.g. if I run this on my local computer it would be `http://localhost:3000` whereas on the demo it’s `http://tmc-002-demo.meteor.com`).
+Doing this ensures we’re grabbing the URL from where the request is originating.
+For example, if I run this on my local computer it would be `http://localhost:3000` whereas on the demo it’s `http://tmc-002-demo.meteor.com`.
 Neat!
 This is handy because it allows us to skip hardcoding URLs into our application that we could forget to change before going into production.

-Lastly, after we double check our action with a `confirm()` dialog, we make a call to our `sendInvite` method on the server, passing our `invitee` and `url` variables independently.
+Lastly, after we double-check our action with a `confirm()` dialog, we make a call to our `sendInvite` method on the server, passing our `invitee` and `url` variables independently.
 Rad.
 Now, let’s move over to the server and take a look a how we fire off an email to our user.

 #### Sending Invites on the Server